dexus1337/adam/README.md

     BufB -.->|Points to| SharedMem
 ```

-* **Zero-Copy Buffer Handles (`buffer_handle`)**: Instead of passing all metadata over IPC, ADAM passes an ultra-compact 12-byte POD handle containing only a shared memory segment index (`memory_index`), byte offset (`offset`), and the creator's thread ID (`thread_id`).
+* **Zero-Copy Buffer Handles (`buffer_handle`)**: Instead of passing all metadata over IPC, ADAM passes an ultra-compact 16-byte POD handle containing a shared memory segment index (`memory_index`), byte offset (`offset`), payload capacity (`capacity`), and the creator's thread ID (`thread_id`).
-* **Shared Memory Buffer Header (`buffer::header`)**: All buffer metadata (including capacity, size, start position, data format hash, timestamp, and a handle referencing another buffer for chaining) is stored in a structured header directly at the start of the buffer's shared memory segment.
+* **Shared Memory Buffer Header (`buffer::header`)**: All buffer metadata (including capacity, size, start position, data format hash, timestamp, and a `buffer_handle` referencing another buffer for chaining) is stored in a structured header directly at the start of the buffer's shared memory segment.
+* **Buffer Chaining (Zero-Copy Linking)**: The `buffer` class supports linking or chaining buffer objects together using `set_referenced_buffer()` and `get_referenced_buffer()`.
+This embeds the target buffer's handle directly inside the structured shared memory header, allowing complex, multi-part buffers to be transmitted across process boundaries without payload copying.
-* **Cross-Process Reference Counting**: The reference count atomics are part of the `buffer::header` allocated inside the shared memory segment.
-This enables correct, thread-safe object lifecycles across process boundaries; once all processes call `release()` and the reference count hits zero, the buffer returns to the manager.
+* **Cross-Process Reference Counting**: Reference counting atomics are part of the `buffer::header` allocated within the shared memory segment.
+This enables correct, thread-safe object lifecycles across process boundaries.
+Once all processes call `release()` and the reference count hits zero, the buffer returns to the manager.
+* **Surrogate Buffer Resolution**: When a client process calls `resolve_handle()`, the `buffer_manager` instantiates a lightweight local surrogate `buffer` object mapping to the shared memory header/payload and marks it as resolved.
+Releasing a surrogate buffer recycles the local object back to a dedicated free list rather than returning the shared segment memory back to global pools prematurely.
 * **Capacity Classes & Segment Pooling**: The `buffer_manager` splits memory into 30 power-of-two size classes (up to 4GB segments).
 Large contiguous shared memory files (chunks of 16MB by default) are allocated and split into pool blocks of these size classes.
 * **Thread-Local Caching**: Highly inspired by `tcmalloc` and `jemalloc`, threads running data pipelines maintain a local pool of reusable buffers (`buffer_thread_cache`) to avoid global lock contention during high-speed routing.
 If the local cache runs empty, it requests a batch (32 buffers) from the global pool using a lightweight `std::atomic_flag` spinlock.